 There is nothing to say you can’t buy a home if you have college loans or that you should wait.
 Many who carry student loans can meet the debt-to-income ratios for a mortgage.
 There are programs available that can help buyers without down-payments, with lower credit scores, or higher than is customary debt/income ratios.

 File this one under “moonshine.”
 Especially in areas where buying is less costly than renting, this is terrible advice.
-Sure putting 20% down is probably ideal, but in the real world, we sometimes need to embrace what is practical.
-Saving enough money to put down on a home for many new buyers is near impossible given the high cost of rents and other expenses.
+Sure putting 20% down is probably ideal, but in the real world, we sometimes need to embrace practical.
+Saving enough money to put down on a home for many new buyers is near impossible given the high cost of rent and other expenses.

-That is why there are programs out there where you can buy a home with 3% down, 3.5% or even 0%.
+That is why there are programs where you can buy a home with 3% down, 3.5%, or even 0%.
 Yes, you will be required to pay PMI (private mortgage insurance), but in many cases, you can have that removed when you reach 20% equity in your home.

-You Should Always Get a Fixed Rate Mortgage
+It would help if you Always got a Fixed Rate Mortgage

 Good advice: It’s always the best idea to explore the pros and cons of all your options before you make a significant life decision.

-If you have been trying to decide if 2019 is the year of the home I hope this helps.
-If you want to talk over the home buying process, are ready to begin your buying journey, or at any point in between don’t hesitate to contact our team.
+If you have been trying to decide if 2019 is the home year, I hope this helps.
+If you want to talk over the home buying process, are ready to begin your buying journey, or at any point in between, don’t hesitate to contact our team.